chrisgrieser/chrisgrieser.github.io/docs/pages/phd-project.md

 permalink: /phd-project
 ---
 # PhD-project
-## Working title
-**Platforms as Infrastructure-based Markets.** How Digital Platforms combine Market and Infrastructural Control to meet the Governance Requirements of Interdependent Innovation
+**Working title**: Platforms as Infrastructure-based Markets.
+How Digital Platforms combine Market and Infrastructural Control to meet the Governance Requirements of Interdependent Innovation

 ## Background
 Academic research on platforms can basically be divided into two areas of study: